kubernetes/autoscaler/cluster-autoscaler/cloudprovider/hetzner/README.md

                     "effect": "NoExecute"
                 }
             ],
-            "subnetIPRange": "10.0.0.0/24" // Optional, if not set the defaultSubnetIPRange will be used - make sure this subnet exists within you private network and to use the cidr notation
+            "subnetIPRange": "10.0.0.0/24", // Optional, if not set the defaultSubnetIPRange will be used - make sure this subnet exists within you private network and to use the cidr notation
+            "firewalls": ["my-pool1-firewall"] // Optional, firewall ids or names attached to this pool's servers in addition to HCLOUD_FIREWALL
         }
     }
 }